Edward Ardizzone: Early life

 Ardizzone's father, Auguste Ardizzone, was a naturalised Frenchman of Italian descent, who was born a Pied-Noir in French Algeria, then a colony of France, and worked on overseas government service elsewhere in the French colonial empire.
 Ardizzone's mother, Margaret, was English.
-Her father, Edward Alexander Irving, was assistant Colonial Secretary, Straits Settlements, in what is now known as Singapore.
-Edward Ardizzone was born in the port city of Haiphong, then known as Tonkin, in the north of French Indo-China, a city now in Vietnam, while his father was working for the Eastern Extension Telegraph Company.
+Her father, Edward Alexander Irving, was assistant colonial secretary of the Straits Settlements, in what is now known as Singapore, as well as the Malaysian states of Penang and Malacca.
+Edward Ardizzone was born in the port city of Haiphong, Tonkin, in the north of French Indo-China, a city now in Vietnam, while his father was working for the Eastern Extension Telegraph Company.

-In 1905 Margaret Ardizzone returned to England with her three eldest children.
+In 1905, Margaret Ardizzone returned to England with her three eldest children.
 They were brought up in Suffolk, largely by their maternal grandmother, while Margaret returned to join her husband in the Far East.
 The Ardizzone family lived in Corder Road, Ipswich, between 1905 and 1910, and then in Gainsborough Road from 1911 to 1912.
 Ardizzone was educated first at Ipswich School and then, from 1912, at Clayesmore School, a boarding school in Dorset.
-At Clayesmore his interest in drawing was encouraged by an art teacher.
+At Clayesmore, his interest in drawing was encouraged by an art teacher.